kqteThompson/graph-generator/README.md

 and the new graphs will be generated in a separate svg folder ```graph-generator/svgs_1```.

 New dialogues will be shown adjacent to old ones in the html.

+NB: in order to create the comparison graphs the graph_generator uses the dialogue_id fields, so the dialogue_ids must be the same across all iterations of the data.

 ```bash